 Nutritional information is an estimate.
 The nutritional values for your final dish may vary based on measuring differences and products used.

-Update Notes: This post was originally published in April 2014, but was republished with tips, step by step photos, and a recipe change in April 2019.
+Update Notes: This post was originally published in April 2014, and was republished with tips, step by step photos, and a recipe change in March 2025.

 Thanks so much for reading!
 I also invite you to follow me on FACEBOOK, PINTEREST, or INSTAGRAM to keep up with what's going on in my kitchen.